MarryUsCaroline

 7. Can you write personal vows that are about us?

-11. How far in advance of our wedding should we contact you?
+8. How far in advance should we book you?

 It’s always best to contact me as soon as possible so I can hold the date for you.
 (In order to secure the date, I will need your deposit.)
 I also like to allow plenty of time to create a personalized and unique ceremony for you.
 However, not everyone can plan far in advance, and that’s ok, too.